writethedocs/www/docs/guide/writing/style-guides.md

 - Drives users to different parts of the website to deliver more detailed information.
 - Cover a broader range of topics that may not otherwise warrant individual pages or pieces of content.

+Caveat: Be sure to follow a maintenance plan for FAQs, since many content gets parked here and becomes outdated.
+Consider finding a relevant content structure for the content outside of the FAQ scope.

 ### Release notes

 Release notes exist to provide users with vital information needed to continue to use and benefit from a product, often related to new or updated feature releases.
 These notes should be brief, linking out to more details as necessary.